-Class of nephritis influences renal prognosis (see see Classification of Lupus Nephritis), as do other renal histologic features.
+Class of nephritis influences renal prognosis (see Table 7: Classification of Lupus Nephritis), as do other renal histologic features.
 Renal biopsies are scored with a semiquantitative activity score and with a chronicity index.

 The activity score describes the degree of inflammation.
 The score is based on cellular proliferation, fibrinoid necrosis, cellular crescents, hyaline thrombi, wire loop lesions, glomerular leukocyte infiltration, and interstitial mononuclear cell infiltration.

 The chronicity index describes the degree of scarring.
 It is based on presence of glomerular sclerosis, fibrous crescents, tubular atrophy, and interstitial fibrosis.
 The chronicity index predicts progression of lupus nephritis to renal failure.
 A mild to moderate chronicity score suggests at least partially reversible disease, whereas more severe chronicity scores may indicate irreversible disease.
 The activity score is less well correlated with disease progression, perhaps because it is based on the degree of inflammation, which is more reversible with treatment.

 Black patients with lupus nephritis are also at higher risk of progression to end-stage renal disease.

 Patients with lupus nephritis are at high risk of cancers, primarily B-cell lymphomas.
 Risk of atherosclerotic complications (eg, coronary artery disease, ischemic stroke) is also high, because of frequent vasculitis, hypertension, hyperlipidemia, and use of corticosteroids.

 Treatment is toxic and thus is reserved for nephritis that has the following characteristics: